'Catastrophic' risk of losing 50% of animal medicines in seven weeks

-Northern Ireland veterinary medicines: Concerns raised that 50% of supplies could end in seven weeks unless UK strikes deal with EU
+Northern Ireland veterinary medicines: Concerns raised that 50% of supplies could end in just over year unless UK strikes deal with EU

 and on Freeview 262 or Freely 565

-Groups such as the British Veterinary Association and the Ulster Farmers Union as well as political parties have been waving red flags for over two years - but still there is no deal on the matter between the UK and EU.
+Groups such as the British Veterinary Association and the Ulster Farmers’ Union (UFU) as well as political parties have been waving red flags for over two years – but still there is no deal on the matter between the UK and EU.

 Under the Northern Ireland Protocol and successive deals, the EU requires every batch of freshly manufactured veterinary medicine bound for NI from GB to be specially tested to confirm it meets EU requirements.

-He said the Windsor Framework mentions the veterinary medicine problems at least 15 times "and there has been no progress on that whatever".
+He said the framework mentions the veterinary medicine problems at least 15 times “and there has been no progress on that whatever”.

-Responding for the government, Baroness Smith of Basildon assured him that "we are continuing to work at pace" and that the veterinary medicines working group advising the Government met in September and was due to meet in November.
+Responding for the government, Baroness Smith of Basildon assured him that “we are continuing to work at pace” and that the veterinary medicines working group advising the government met in September and was due to meet this month.

 “But it's not just going to affect farming, it will affect pets as well and the equine industry.”